-Parents wishing to apply for a Year 7 place in September 2016 must complete the common application form provided by their home local authority (the home LA).
+Parents wishing to apply for a Year 7 place in September 2017 must complete the common application form provided by their home local authority, clearly stating if applying under criteria C or G (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 31 October 2015.
+The form must be returned to that LA no later than 31 October 2016.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 1 March 2016.
+Offers and refusals of places will be posted by the home LA on 1 March 2017.

 If the application is made on denominational grounds (see below), the Governors will also require completion of their denominational certificate, which is available from the school or Wokingham Borough Council.
 This certificate should be returned directly to the school.
 LATE APPLICATIONS